 Freshly-milled flour has the tendency to absorb much more water compared to regular store-bought flour.
 It will depend on the fineness of the grind where an inconsistent grind can lead to you constantly changing the amount of water needed.
 This is where the MockMill and weighing your flour and water with a decent set of scales come in handy!

 Adding an extra tablespoon (15 grams) of water per 100 grams or 1 cup of flour when using freshly milled flour.
 Freshly-milled spelt is less absorbent so it is often best to use less water.

 How to store homemade flour

 The storage of both your wheat berries and flour is always going to play a vital role.
-Not just this assures your products will be fresh and clean, but it can also extend its shelf life.
+Not just this assures your products will be fresh and clean, but it can also extend their shelf life.

 After aerating your flour, you should put it in a resealable bag or an airtight container.
 Keep it in a cool, dark place to prevent damage from sunlight.
 Placing a bay leaf in the bag can also prevent bugs from infesting.

 Keeping your flour in the fridge or freezing can be great if you’re making bulk amounts.
 If a whole wheat flour was left on a shelf it would only last for a few months.
-But keeping them in the freezer can make it last for more than a year.
+But keeping them in the freezer can make them last for more than a year.

 Storing unmilled wheat berries